 Natural wool berbers are more susceptible to colour migration under alkaline conditions and if made too wet.
-If the carpet becomes over-wet, turn off liquid injection, and operate the suction only very slowly, pulling the cleaning head over the affected area.
+If the carpet becomes over-wet, turn off liquid injection, and operate the suction very slowly, pulling the cleaning head over the affected area.

 Allow the carpet to dry before the return of foot traffic, otherwise rapid re-soiling and pile distortion will occur.
-If possible, do not replace furniture before the carpet is dry - but if this has to be done, use pieces of plastic under the furniture legs to prevent rust or other furniture stains.
+Don't replace furniture before the carpet is dry, but if this has to be done, use pieces of plastic under furniture to prevent rust or other furniture stains.
 Furniture flush to carpet will have to be lifted onto fibre blocks to allow air movement - failure to do so may cause browning, mildew and rot.

-Depending upon the skill of the operator, denseness of the pile, type of fibre and drying conditions, eg ventilation, the time before re-use could be 12-36 hours.
+Depending upon the skill of the operator, denseness of the pile, type of fibre and drying conditions, eg ventilation, the time before reuse could be 12-36 hours.